algolia/sphinx-docsearch/README.md

 [**Apply for DocSearch**](https://docsearch.algolia.com/apply).
 You'll get an email with your Algolia credentials.

-This extension supports Python versions 3.8, 3.9, 3.10, and 3.11 and Sphinx versions 5 and later.
+This extension supports Python versions 3.8 and later and Sphinx versions 5 and later.

 ## Install